ABACABA pattern

-The ABACABA pattern is a recursive fractal pattern that shows up in many places in the real world (such as in geometry, art, music, poetry, number systems, literature and higher dimensions).
+The ABACABA pattern is a fractal pattern that shows up in many places in the real world (such as in geometry, art, music, poetry, number systems, literature and higher dimensions).
 Patterns often show a DABACABA type subset.
 AA, ABBA, and ABAABA type forms are also considered.

 Generating the pattern

 In order to generate the next sequence, first take the previous pattern, add the next letter from the alphabet, and then repeat the previous pattern.
 The first few steps are listed here.